Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and Resampling Techniques: Introduction

-In Section 2, we review MDS in hyperbolic and Euclidean spaces and show how comparisons of standard goodness-of-fit measures, stress and strain, can guide geometry choice.
+In Section 2, we review MDS in hyperbolic and Euclidean spaces, show how comparisons of standard goodness-of-fit measures, stress and strain, can guide geometry choice, and discuss how permutation tests for quantifying MDS uncertainty can be adapted to the network setting.
 In Section 3, we introduce methods for quantifying uncertainty for MDS goodness-of-fit metrics, reviewing the permutation test and extending the bootstrap $J$-test to the network setting.
 In Section 4, we describe the latent space models in both hyperbolic and Euclidean space and demonstrate the efficiency and accuracy of the methods through simulations.
 Section 5 demonstrates the methods on several real-world datasets.